yiisoft/yii-runner-frankenphp/README.md

 The package contains a bootstrap for running Yii3 applications using [FrankenPHP](https://frankenphp.dev/) worker mode.

+> Note: If you do not want to run Yii3 in worker mode, please use [yiisoft/yii-runner-http](https://github.com/yiisoft/yii-runner-http).

 ## Requirements

 - PHP 8.1 or higher.